-The subject of the 2013 Bac ES in philosophy offered a choice of a text by Anselm to comment on.
-Find all the other
+The exam question of the 2013 Bac ES in philosophy offered a choice of a text by Anselm to comment on.
+Find all the Other

 Let us now take an example in which appear a right will, that is to say a just will, the freedom of choice and the choice itself; and also the way in which the right will, tempted to abandon rectitude, preserves it by a free choice.
 Someone wants from the bottom of his heart to serve the truth because he understands that it is right to love the truth.
 This person certainly has the right will and the rightness of the will; but the will is one thing, the rightness that makes it right is another.
 Another person comes along and threatens him with death if he does not lie.